 How Facebook Ads Work

 Facebook ads are text and image or video-based ads that appear in Facebook user feeds or sidebars.
-They are designed to promote businesses and their products and services.
-To create a successful Facebook advertising, advertisers must determine their major marketing objectives—boost awareness, sell products, or lead generation—and design an ad for that goal.
+Compared to Google Ads that are designed to show up in search results,they are designed to promote businesses and their products and services in a social feed.
+To create a successful Facebook advertising, advertisers must determine their major Facebook marketing objectives—boost awareness, sell products, or lead generation—and design an ad for that goal.

 First, decide on your overall advertising objective by figuring out what you want from ad viewers—to learn about your brand and products, to take an action like fill out a form, or make a purchase.
 While it seems like making a purchase is a no-brainer, the reality is that your buyer might not be at the stage in the sales funnel where they want to buy from you.
 So, be prepared to start earlier in the advertising stage with an awareness or consideration campaign.